the-mast/devops/ci/README.md

 Host it on a CloudAfrica server with the following ports open: _22_, _80_, _2376_, _8000_.
 CloudAfrica has a firewall configured from its [web interface](https://www.cloudafrica.net/firewall).

+### Required Setup
+Please make sure you have [docker](https://www.docker.com/products/docker) and [Drone CLI](http://readme.drone.io/0.5/install/cli/) setup on your machine

 ### Quickstart

 Provision the server with the options above and execute the following.
 If successful, the DroneCI instance will be available at _http://[IP_ADDRESS]_.

 ```